Monash-FIT3170/2025W2-Commitment/commitment/server/commitment_api/README.md

 CommitData:
 contains all information related to a single commit
 commitHash: string - self explanitory
-contributor: ContributorData - the contributor who pushed this commit
+contributor: string - the name of the contributor who pushed this commit
 description: string - the description field inside this commit
 timestamp: Date - the timestamp of when this commit was pushed
 fileData: FileChanges[] - all file changes of this commit